tensorpack/tensorpack/examples/FasterRCNN/README.md

 ```

 Several trained models can be downloaded in the table below.
 Evaluation and
-prediction will need to be run with the corresponding training configs.
+prediction will need to be run with the corresponding configs used in training.

 ## Results